MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/using-activity-diagrams.md

 ## Visio files
 You can associate a business process with a Visio diagram.
 Typically, this functionality is used for high-level processes that can't be represented by a task recording.

-![Note]
+> [!Note]
-BPM supports .vsd and .vsdx files.
+> BPM supports .vsd and .vsdx files.
 However, it doesn't support .vsdm files (macro-enabled Visio drawing files).
 If a .vsd file contain macros, BPM disables the execution of the macros.

 To view or upload a Visio file, follow these steps.